strobeLANG/strobe/README.md

-# The Strobe Compiler
+# The Strobe Programming Langauge
-The Strobe Compiler compiles Strobe code into DIF executeable that will be able to be executed in our VM.
+Strobe is a dynamic programming langauge that gets compiled into a DIF executable.

-If you find some report them at [Issues](//github.com/mihail-mojsoski/Strobe/issues), so we can fix them.
+If you find some bugs report them at [Issues](//github.com/mihail-mojsoski/Strobe/issues), so we can fix them.

 ```php
 #include <bioslib.str>